What is a Virtue?

 But on the ground, what does that entail?
 Does being compassionate measurably affect the ways in which we treat others?
 Paul Condon, a contemplative psychologist, and other researchers found that meditation can help you become more compassionate and mindful, which in turn helps others increase their compassion as well.
 These practices can also improve cognition and your physical health.
 And Jon Kabat-Zinn tells us about the benefits of meditation and how compassion elevates your immune system, brain functions, and body.

-The Golden Rule, “Do not treat others as you would not like them to treat you,” means that we must have compassion for everyone, even those we may consider our enemy.
+The Golden Rule, “Treat others as you yourself would like to be treated,” means that we must have compassion for everyone, even those we may consider our enemy.
 In order to move beyond our polarized world, we must make compassion humanity’s centerpiece in our everyday interactions.

 “Love, kindness, compassion and tolerance are qualities common to all the great religions, and whether or not we follow any particular religious tradition, the benefits of love and kindness are obvious to anyone.” – Dalai Lama